optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 which might not always be obvious).
 Video calls can help if a discussion gets stuck.
 The code of conduct applies to all interactions related to code reviews.

-### estimagic Enhancement Proposals (EEPs) / Controversial decision process
+### optimagic Enhancement Proposals (EPs) / Controversial decision process

-Large changes to estimagic can be proposed in estimagic Enhancement Proposals, short EEPs.
+Large changes to optimagic can be proposed in optimagic Enhancement Proposals, short EPs.
 They serve the purpose of summarising discussions that may happen in chats, issues, pull requests, in person, or by any other means.
 Simple extensions (like adding new optimizers) do not need to be discussed with such a formal process.

-EEPs are written as markdown documents that become part of the documentation.
-Opening an EEP means opening a pull request that adds the markdown document to the documentation.
+EPs are written as markdown documents that become part of the documentation.
+Opening an EP means opening a pull request that adds the markdown document to the documentation.
 It is not necessary to already have a working implementations for the planned changes, even though it might be a good idea to have rough prototypes for solutions to the most challenging parts.

-If the author of an EEP feels that it is ready to be accepted they need to make a post in the relevant [Zulip topic](https://ose.zulipchat.com) and a comment on the PR that contains the following information:
+If the author of an EP feels that it is ready to be accepted they need to make a post in the relevant [Zulip topic](https://ose.zulipchat.com) and a comment on the PR that contains the following information:

-1. Summary of all contentious aspects of the EEP and how they have been resolved
+1. Summary of all contentious aspects of the EP and how they have been resolved
-1. Every interested party has seven days to comment on the PR proposing the EEP, either with approval or objections.
+1. Every interested party has seven days to comment on the PR proposing the EP, either with approval or objections.
 While only objections are relevant for the decision making process, approvals are a good way to signal interest in the planned change and recognize the work of the authors.
-1. If there are no unresolved objections after seven days, the EEP will automatically be accepted and can be merged.
+1. If there are no unresolved objections after seven days, the EP will automatically be accepted and can be merged.

 Note that the pull requests that actually implement the proposed enhancements still